slyubomirsky/tvm-rfcs/rfcs/assets/0106/spec.md

 2. `TupleStructInfo` corresponds to tuple values, giving the `StructInfo` for each member of the tuple.
 3. `PrimStructInfo` corresponds to `PrimValue`s (immutable scalar values), giving their TIR datatype.
 4. `ShapeStructInfo` corresponds to shape values, optionally giving the number of dimensions in the shape and an expression that computes the shape's dimensions (either a `ShapeExpr` or a `Var`).
-5. `FunctionStructInfo` corresponds to function values (closures) and `PackedFunc`s (external functions), giving the types of the parameters, the return type, and whether the function is pure.
+5. `FunctionStructInfo` corresponds to function values (closures) and `PackedFunc`s (external functions), giving the types of the parameters, the return type, and the function's purity (pure, impure, or unknown).
 6. `ObjectStructInfo` is a parent to all Relax `StructInfo` and corresponds to all the values above as well as any values returned by `PackedFunc` calls that do not fit in the above categories.

 `StructInfo` is assigned to every variable in scope and every type of expression based on the values it returns via a set of inference rules defined later in the specification, making use of subtyping to assign more general `StructInfo` when a more specific one cannot be determined. «Relax is strongly typed, meaning that if the `StructInfo` inferred is less specific than the one expected, an error will be issued and an explicit check via `MatchCast` will be required.»